 Once the event is over, event Organizers receive an email to view the Event Reports.
 Event Reports section shows up at the left sidebar on the event Dashboard and contains the following reports:

 - Event chat.
-Event chat as HTML file (All Plans)
+Event chat as HTML or CSV file (All Plans)

 - Connections.
 Connections stats from Networking segment as csv file (All Plans)